charleshugochg/ctfs/pbjar/pwn/curve/README.md

 ! we can leak only one of these -
 + a stack address
-+ an address where curve loaded
++ an address from where curve loaded
-+ an address where libc loaded if we go through canary
++ an address from where libc loaded if we go through canary

 ? what else, and only else